OpenMined/tutorials/README.md

 deactivate
 ```
 #### Virtualenv Wrapper
-Complete instructions on how to install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is beyond the scope of these instructions, but will make things easier with managing your environments.
+Complete instructions on how to install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are beyond the scope of these instructions, but it will make things easier with managing your environments if you take the time to install them and learn to work with them.

 If you have *virtualenv* and *virtualenvwrapper* installed, then you might want to use either one of these steps: